sidde7r/tink-backend-aggregation/src/integration/agents/src/main/java/se/tink/backend/aggregation/agents/nxgen/serviceproviders/openbanking/polishapi/README.md

 If dynamic registration is supported - add proper code to tppregistration in tink-backend.

+Please verify how bank behaves after 30 minutes after creating consent.
+Some banks do not allow fetching data longer than 90 days anymore after first authentication.

 ## Consent flow
 Consent flow - in almost all cases (currently apart from PKO) - all banks support exchange token flow.